roxana9922/deepfake-detector/README.md

 ## Results

-The model achieved moderate but balanced performance.
+The model achieved moderate but balanced performance on the controlled evaluation set.

 | Metric | Result |
 |---|---:|